Society for Promoting Christian Knowledge: SPCK's former pedagogical aids

+SPCK in the 2020s

 The SPCK's publishing team produces around 80 titles per year, for audiences from a wide range of Christian traditions and none.
-The SPCK publishes under three main imprints:
+The SPCK publishes under its own name, SPCK Publishing, and via three main imprints, IVP, Lion Hudson and Marylebone House.

-SPCK
+SPCK Publishing

 SPCK Publishing is a market leader in the areas of theology and Christian spirituality.
 At present, key authors for SPCK include the Anglican New Testament scholar N. T. Wright, the former Archbishop of Canterbury Rowan Williams, Paula Gooder and Alister McGrath.
 Recent additions to SPCK's list include Guvna B, and Ben Cooley, founder of Hope for Justice.

 SPCK is also increasingly gaining recognition in the secular space in genres such as history and leadership.
 SPCK represent authors such as Terry Waite, Melvyn Bragg and Janina Ramirez.

+SPCK's current book series

+In 2023 SPCK Publishing was issuing the following series: